Message From the Council Growth Director

-For additional or more detailed information, please refer to the New Council Development Guidelines as published by the Supreme Office and the checklist found with this document as a pdf.
+For additional or more detailed information, please refer to the New Council Development Guidelines as published by the Supreme Office and the checklist found in this publication of this Star Guide.

 Hold monthly meetings with new members and transfers with updates on the progress and things that still need to be done.

 DO NOT place new members in an existing Council (mark their form 100 with NCD in the council number space).

 REMEMBER: Get as much done as you can before Advent and Lent.
 Not much happens during these two seasons.

 The following is a checklist to be used by Diocesan and District Deputies.
 It is a quick guide to be used to monitor the progress of a new council or a reactivation.
 Please refer to this checklist whenever you are contacted by a State Officer, Major Director or Committee Chairman.

 Notice of Intent to Develop a New Council NCD 133 http://www.kofc.org/un/en/forms/council/133.pdf

 Notice of Institution of a New Council NCD 136 http://www.kofc.org/un/en/forms/council/136.pdf